Active user growth on Twitter has stalled dramatically

-But tellingly, my Twitter accounts that are directed more at readers, have plummeted from around 120 new followers per day a year ago, to struggling to attract 20 to 40 now.
+But tellingly, my Twitter accounts that are directed more at readers, have dropped from around 120 new followers per day a year ago, to struggling to attract 60 to 80 now.

 The same applies to my general interest and ESL teaching Twitter accounts.

 Where are the new book readers on Twitter?

 What this means is that new self-published authors are still clearly flocking to Twitter, to talk to each other, but that general interest users and potential readers are not.

 While this can be blamed directly on Twitter failing to attract new active users, it could also be a signal that the supply side of the ebook market is now outweighing demand.

 By whichever conclusion, one thing is very clear – Twitter is not, and will not in the near future, deliver streams of new potential ebook buyers in enough numbers to soak up the increase in the number of new authors and new ebooks.